wyntonfranklin/purdm-web-app/README.md

 * First download the repo giving the link provided.
 * Insure you have in your PHP version the required server requirements listed above.
+You also need to have node js installed on your computer.
 * Download the Yii version via the link provided [here](https://wfspace.sfo2.digitaloceanspaces.com/yii.zip).
 Place the extracted version of yii in your base directory.
 The name of the folder should be yii.
 * Download the extensions required to run this application from [here](https://wfspace.sfo2.digitaloceanspaces.com/extensions.zip)
 These extensions you download will be required to run your application properly.
 Place the extensions in your protected folder under the folder name extensions.
 * In your database create a database to hold your application.
+* Run `npm` install from your base directory to add the packages required to develop.
+* Once you do this you can run the `grunt` command in your base folder.
+* Create a folder called `assets` in your base directory.
+* Create a folder called `runtime` in your protected directory.
 * Setup your configuration path for your server or virtual host.
 An example can be found below.

 ```html